 This annual Judaic Studies Lecture is sponsored by the Klingenstein Chair of Judaic Studies and the Jay Rudolph Endowment.
 The lecture is named for Selma Klingenstein who, along with her husband, Paul, helped establish the Klingenstein Chair in Judaic Studies at New College in 2001.

-There will not be a lecture in 2020, but we look forward soon to announcing the lecture for January 2021.
+Due to COVID-19, there will not be a lecture in 2021.
+We look forward to announcing the lecture for January 2022.

 2019: Gregg Gardner, “Excavating the Foundations of Charity in Classical Jewish Texts”